hypernormalisation/MinecraftTips/README.md

 For frames per second (FPS) references, my machine is a i7-6700k 4c/8t processor with 16GB of RAM and a GTX1070 dedicated GPU.
 So, very good but still about 5 years old.

 It's also important to note that all of these can be downloaded and configured independently!
-So you can try out all 3 at once and find the best one for you, and then of course tweak the in-game options to make things look better or run s>
+So you can try out all 3 at once and find the best one for you, and then of course tweak the in-game options to make things look better or run smoother.

 Version   |  Notes | FPS on my machine
  ------------- |:-------------| :-----